dmwm/CMSKubernetes/docker/cmsmon-hadoop-base/README.md

 ### cmsmon-hadoop-base

-This docker image is created as a base image for cern analytix cluster; which includes:
+This docker image is created as a base image for cern analytix cluster(`hadoop-analytix`); which includes:

 - hadoop
 - spark (spark-submit, spark-shell, etc)
 - hbase
 - sqoop

-Since there are different versions of Analytix cluster, this image also has spark2 and spark3 versions

-### Attention for `-spark3` image

-This docker image uses `python 3.9` as default python executable in `/usr/bin/python`.
-Because of this fact be careful for:
-- You cannot use `yum`, which requires python2, if you use this image as base.
-- Your spark job should use python3
-- You need to set `PYSPARK_DRIVER_PYTHON` and `PYSPARK_PYTHON` in your Spark jobs.
-  - `PYSPARK_DRIVER_PYTHON` should be set as `/usr/bin/python` which is python3.9
-  - `PYSPARK_PYTHON` should be set according to your Spark worker python3.9 path.
-Recommended to set `/cvmfs` python3.9 path.

 #### How to build